 Too much exposure to tablet and smartphones may affect your child’s development, experts say

-Video games may actually be good for children as it helps stimulate the brain in ways books and physical activities may not.
-However, too much screen time may have serious health side effects, according to experts.
+Video games may be suitable for children as it helps stimulate the brain in ways books and physical activities may not.
+However, according to experts, too much screen time may have serious health side effects.

-Facebook, iPhone executives admitting disturbing side-effects of their own platform, says a lot about how technology can be bad for health.
+Facebook, iPhone executives admitting disturbing side-effects of their platform, says a lot about how technology can affect health.

-The American Academy of Pediatrics and the Canadian Society of Pediatrics agree that children from 0-2 years should not have any exposure to technology at all.
-Adult coaching is needed to develop a child’s cognitive skills, and gadgets are not a big help.
+The American Academy of Pediatrics and the Canadian Society of Pediatrics agree that children from 0-to 2 years should not have any exposure to technology at all.

-Overstimulation can cause attention deficit, cognitive delays, impaired learning, increased impulsivity, and decreased ability to self-regulate, e.g., tantrums.
+Cell phones, iPad, tablets, and Nintendo handheld video games may stimulate a developing brain.
+However, overstimulation can cause attention deficit, cognitive delays, impaired learning, increased impulsivity, and lack of self-control.
 [Small 2008, Pagini 2010]

 Intense exposure to light, such as flash, may have the same effect when you are frequently exposed to fast-moving video games, emitting the ‘blue light.’
 Some sources, such as NATO and the U.S. Department of Defense, stated that “flash blindness” can be temporary or permanent.